Want to create a basket full of beautiful eggs this year? Get cracking with these easy ideas.

 Technically, the season for strawberries starts around May, but we can’t resist these sweet fruits, even if it’s just to devour them with our eyes.
 To make this design, collect some empty shells — after eating a hard-boiled egg, for example —then paint them in red and pink.
 For the little seeds, draw them on with a golden marker or paint.
 Cover the top with some red crepe paper and add some petals cut out from green paper to create the stalk.

 Anyone who’s ever been to a children’s party will be pretty familiar with the pinata.
 Originating from Latin America, these hollowed-out objects covered with colorful paper fringes are filled with sweets.
 The kids are blindfolded and take turns to hitting it with a stick until the pinata bursts open and all the treats fall out.

 Help entertain the kids during your Easter celebrations with this mini version made out of eggs.
-Simply empty the egg by , then delicately make the hole large enough to slip in some small sugared Easter eggs, or sparkling granulated sugar in a fun color.
+Simply empty the egg by following this helpful Youtube tutorial, then delicately make the hole large enough to slip in some small sugared Easter eggs, or sparkling granulated sugar in a fun color.
 Cover the egg with strips of crepe-paper, that you’ve already cut little fringes into.
 It’s also possible, as in the photo, to make Easter pinatas with balloons made out of paper-mache.

 Golden goose eggs

 All the glamour with none of the excessive bling!
 To make these elegant golden Easter eggs you’ll need to paint the whole shell in the complementing color of your choice first, before adding gold leaf to achieve the mottled effect.
 The color is created through a mix of water, white vinegar, and food coloring in which the eggs were dunked for about a minute.